 How To Make Parsley Tea With Fresh Or Dried Parsely

 Parsley tea can be made with either fresh or dried parsley, although they differ a bit in flavor.
-Both methods are similar to prepare, the process is the same as any herbal tea.
+Both methods are similar to prepare as the process is the same as making any herbal tea.

 Measure out parsley (fresh or dried), heat up water, and optionally add a sweetener and/or fresh lemon.
-Steep parsley tea with fresh or dried for 5-7 minutes.
+Steep fresh or dried parsley in hot water for 5-7 minutes.

 There are 3 main methods to steep parsley tea in most home kitchens: